-- Don’t throw food away – use leftovers for lunch the next day, turn tired carrots into soup etc
+- Don’t throw food away – use leftovers for lunch the next day, turn tired carrots into soup etc.

 Postpone buying things

 - Don’t impulse buy.
-Think about it for a week and check if it fits in your budget.
+Think about it for a week and check if it fits your budget.

 - Don’t go window shopping or buy magazines full of things you can’t afford.